vansh-seth/-Python-Basics-Learning/Basics/Readme.md

 All the keywords except `True`, `False`, and `None` are in lowercase and must be written as they are.
 The list of all the keywords is given below:

 ```
 False   await     else     import     pass
 None    break     except   in         raise
 True    class     finally  is         return
 and     continue  for      lambda     try
 as      def       from     nonlocal   while
 assert  del       global   not        with
 async   elif      if       or         yield
 ```

-If you find it overwhelming to look at all the keywords at once, here is a complete list of all the keywords with examples.

 ## Python Identifiers